Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 Common Questions

-What is Romania's CNC cash rebate?
+What is Romania's OFIC cash rebate?

-The Romanian cash rebate is administered by the Centrul Național al Cinematografiei (CNC, the Romanian Film Centre) and was introduced in 2018 as Romania's headline film incentive scheme.
-It pays a 35% cash rebate on qualifying Romanian spend, with a 10% cultural top-up tier that lifts the effective rate to 45% for productions that demonstrably promote Romanian or European cultural heritage.
-The rebate is claimed by a Romanian production services company on behalf of the international producer and is disbursed in cash by the Ministry of Finance after CNC certification of the audited Romanian cost report.
+The Romanian cash rebate is administered by the Office for Film and Cultural Investments (OFIC) under the Ministry of Culture.
+Relaunched in 2025 after a two-year pause, it pays a 30% cash rebate on qualifying Romanian spend, capped at €10 million per project.
+Every applicant must pass OFIC's cultural test — a pass/fail points threshold — to qualify; there is no sliding rate uplift.
+The rebate is claimed by a Romanian production services company on behalf of the international producer and is reimbursed in cash by OFIC after certification of the audited Romanian cost report.

 How much can I claim back on a Romanian shoot?

-You can claim 35% of your qualifying Romanian spend, or up to 45% if your project meets the CNC cultural top-up criteria.
-On a USD 5M production that spends RON 15M (roughly USD 3.2M) of qualifying budget in Romania at the 35% tier, the rebate returns up to RON 5.25M — about USD 1.1M at recent exchange rates.
-The same spend at the 45% tier returns up to RON 6.75M (about USD 1.45M).
+You can claim 30% of your qualifying Romanian spend, capped at €10 million per project.
+On a USD 5M production that spends RON 15M (roughly USD 3.2M) of qualifying budget in Romania, the 30% rebate returns up to RON 4.5M — about USD 940,000 at recent exchange rates.
+Every applicant must pass OFIC's cultural test to qualify, but the rate itself is a flat 30% rather than a sliding scale.
 The minimum qualifying Romanian spend is RON 1,000,000.

 What spend qualifies for the rebate?